grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/02 Recording a session/01 Browser recorder.md

 The browser recorder functionality is powered by the [k6 Cloud](/cloud).
 When the user finalizes the recording of the session, the extension will upload the auto-generated k6 test into the k6 Cloud account.

-> #### Note
+> **Note**: the recorder is **free to use** and you do not need an active k6 Cloud subscription to utilize it.
 >
-> **You do not need an active paid subscription to use the browser recorder. **
->
-> Any user can copy the script from the [k6 Cloud editor](/cloud/creating-and-running-a-test/script-editor) to edit or run the test locally using the `k6 run` command.
-In the future, we plan to make the extensions operational without having a k6 Cloud account_.
+> Any user can copy the script from the [script editor](/cloud/creating-and-running-a-test/script-editor) to edit or run the test locally using the `k6 run` command.
+In the future, we plan to make this feature operational without having a k6 Cloud account.

 ### How it works